height

 Atget's documents put forward a popular Paris, without the high life, without the reveries of an ancien régime, without the bourgeoisie.
 His Paris was a mass of common detail. ... the small shopkeeper and the worker on the street are given pride of place.
 (5, 6)

 Encountering Atget’s archive unmediated is however a dispiriting experience.
 For example the MOMA collection (this is where the Abbott material is now held) is available online, and its contents are displayed in strictly chronological order on the MOMA website, beginning roughly in 1898 – Atget was a late starter as a photographer, after previous careers as a merchant seaman and an actor.
 If this collection feels unedited, containing images of highly variable quality, that’s because it’s really equivalent to looking at Atget’s contact sheets.
-All the images are in fact literally contact prints: Atget used a large-format 8x10-inch camera and didn’t enlarge any of his images, but instead created them using printing-out paper exposed by sunlight directly through the negative.
+All the images are in fact literally contact prints: Atget used a large-format 8x10-inch camera and didn’t enlarge any of his images (or at least did so very rarely), but instead created them using printing-out paper exposed by sunlight directly through the negative.
 But it should also be noted that reviewing the MOMA archive is not like looking at, for example, Robert Frank’s 35mm contact sheets, some of which you can find in Looking In: Robert Frank’s The Americans.
 Atget’s large-format camera didn’t allow for the kind of loose, casual experimentation in sequence through multiple exposures that rolls of 35mm film do.
 And although there are in fact numerous instances of hm taking multiple exposures of the same subject from different angles, or returning to the same spot on different occasions (sometimes years apart), his method was not to work through successive exposures towards the perfect crystallisation of a scene; still less was he in search of a decisive moment in which unstable, fleeting elements were in balance.

 Atget was surely aware that some of his plates were more effective pictorial statements than others, but their primary purpose was to be of use to his customers.
 In other words, while some of them were more successful than others as photographs, few of them were treated as failures by Atget or discarded, because the subjects were more important than his images of them.
 And so long as they pointed effectively towards those subjects, they were adequate.
 When presenting prints to potential customers, Atget grouped them in themed albums, but these were not permanent compilations, and were akin to a catalogue, updated regularly.
 It’s not clear to me if one of the principles of these updates was to supplant inferior views of particular subjects with later, improved iterations, but even if Atget sometimes did this, he didn’t do it systematically.